 Ensure that you get regular eye tests.
-Take time to care for your ears with regular ear wax removal – Auris Ear Care can help with this.
+Take time to care for your ears with regular checks.
+Cleaner Ears reduces infection, improves your hearing and generally makes you feel healthier.
 Have regular trips to the dentist.

 Make a habit of booking in for things such as blood pressure checks when advised by your doctor, cervical smears, mammograms and prostate exams.